WhoAteDaCake/SOF/main.md

 ### Solution

-By using ethnomethodology and field work to observe regular mail handling workflow at home to get the insight of human behaviour in dealing with mail.
-Regular mail can differ from home to home, so we will be observing behaviours to determine, what functionality does our email client require.
+By using ethnomethodology and field work to observe paper mail handling workflow at home to get the insight of human behaviour in dealing with mail.
+Paper mail can differ from home to home, so we will be observing behaviours to determine, what functionality does our email client require.

 ---